Spice Simulation -TINA

-TINA Design Suite is a powerful yet affordable Spice based circuit simulator and PCB design software for analyzing, designing, and real time testing of analog, digital and mixed electronic circuits and their PCB layouts.
+The TINA Spice simulator or by its official name TINA Design Suite provides powerful yet affordable Spice simulation and PCB design for analyzing, designing, and real time testing of analog, digital and mixed electronic circuits and their PCB layouts.

 TINA uses advanced algorithms and models fully compatible with the 3F5 Berkeley Spice, XSpice, PSpice and other Spice based programs.
-This allows efficient handling of manufacturer’s device models, directly available in TINA’s graphic components.
+This allows efficient handling of manufacturer’s device models, directly available in TINA as graphic components.

 However TINA is far more than a Spice simulator extended with PCB design, as it also includes 5 major Hardware Description Languages (VHDL, Verilog, Verilog A and AMS, SystemC) for modeling modern, complex integrated circuits in mixed circuit environment such as: